pdhoward/gatsbystart/README.md

-# gatsby-starter-gcn
+# GatsbyStart

 A starter template to build amazing static websites with Gatsby, Contentful and Netlify.
-Inspired by [gatsby-contentful-starter](https://github.com/contentful-userland/gatsby-contentful-starter).

 ## Features

 - Contentful integration with ready to go placeholder content